Diving in Indonesia: 9 Best Sites to Explore the Heart of the Coral Triangle

 7. Derawan Archipelago

 Derawan Islands, located in the East Kalimantan province, comprises of 31 islands among which only two are inhabited- Derawan and Maratua.
 These islands can be appreciated better in a liveaboard.
 A trip to the Derawan is a visit to the coral triangle, with 872 species of fishes, five varieties of giant sea clams, 507 coral species and coconut crabs.
 The site is best known for 15000 female turtles returning to these islands annually to breed.
 Kakaban and Maratua have ponds that are sheltered to unpoisoned jellyfish.
-Due to its less exposure to tourism, the island has more of exploratory dives of muck sites and drift dives.
+Due to its less exposure to tourism, the island has more of exploratory dives of muck sites and drift dives and is a very off-beat site for diving in Indonesia.

 Dive Spots: The Channel, Jetty dive, Turtle Traffic, Mid Reef, Eel Garden, Hanging Garden, Cabbage Garden, Nabucco, Sangalaki, Talisayan, Lake Kakaban.
 Recommended duration of stay: 5-10 days